demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 {SNOW incidents screenshot here}

-7. Search for the values that you previously recorded and map them accordingly.
-For example, if the value of Request SRC was 1.1.1.1 in Jira, search for it in the JSON and map it to the relevant field.
+7. Load the incident JSON file and search for the values that you previously recorded and map them accordingly.
+For example, if the value of Request IP SRC was 1.1.1.1 in Jira, search for it in the JSON file and map it to the relevant field.
 Repeat this for all the custom fields.

 {mapping screenshot here}

 8. Create an instance of the **ServiceNow v2 ** integration.
    1. Select **FW change management** as the incident type.
    2. Select the mapper that was created above.
-   3. For the outgoing mapper, select the default **ServiceNow - Outgoing Mapper **.
+   3. For the outgoing mapper, select the default **ServiceNow - Outgoing Mapper**.

 {SNOW instance setting screenshot here}